 In 2015, she started her own IT business.
 She holds a Master’s degree from the University of Innsbruck, Austria.

-I am a Researcher and Lecturer in the Department of Atmospheric and Oceanic Sciences at McGill University in Montreal, Canada.
+I am a researcher and lecturer at at Concordia University in Montreal, Canada.

 Dr. Günter Lepperdinger is co-founder of ASciNA.
 He is at the center of the Austrian ASciNA activities.
 Further, he is organizing the ASciNA Awards.
 For his years of service and his tireless leadership he received the ASciNA Champions Award, which was awarded as a surprise during the Celebration of 10 Years of ASciNA.